 5. 2015 Mercedes-Benz GL-Class GL63 AMG

 It came with some options such as an off-road mode and sunroof, but those things should have been expected with a luxury SUV.
 With that said, it is a reliable SUV and offers plenty of power.
-We just can’t get behind the expensive price tag for something that should’ve only cost about $50,000 in the first place.
+We just can’t get behind the expensive price for something that should’ve only cost about $50,000 in the first place.
+The Mercedes-AMG G63 on the other hand…that’s a real utility vehicle we can fully support!

 If you want to invest in one of the most expensive SUVs on the market, make sure you read your reviews carefully.
 Just because the price is high doesn’t mean it has everything you want.
 Many times, you’re simply paying for a name even if that company doesn’t deliver the performance, options, or appearance.
 If you’re going to spend 100k or more on an SUV, it better be well worth it.